matstep0/RL4PQC/BLOG/FIQCI-RL4PQC.md

 The **discount factor** $\gamma$ determines how much the agent values **future rewards** over immediate ones.
 A value close to 1 means long-term rewards are important; a smaller $\gamma$ makes the agent short-sighted.

-To evaluate how good a strategy (policy) is, we define:
+To calculate how good a strategy (policy) is, we define:

 - **State-value function** $V^\pi(s)$: expected cumulative reward starting from state $s$ under policy $\pi$.
 - **Action-value function** $Q^\pi(s,a)$: expected cumulative reward starting from state $s$, taking action $a$, and following policy $\pi$ afterward.